WooCommerce user role pricing in 2 easy steps

-You’ve probably got your own reasons for wanting to set prices by user role.
+You’ve probably got your own reasons for wanting to set different prices for different users.
 However, here are some examples where user role pricing could be used:

 If you are running a members only store, you might want to offer your members different pricing for products depending on their membership level.
 For example, ‘Gold’ members will get products 10% cheaper than ‘Silver’ members.

-You can find out more about creating members only stores in WooCommerce here.
+You can find out more about how to create membership sites in WooCommerce here.